177th Fighter Wing: Tactical Air Command

 On 15 October 1962, the New Jersey Air National Guard 119th Tactical Fighter Squadron was authorized to expand to a group level, and the 177th Tactical Fighter Group was established by the National Guard Bureau.
 The 119th TFS became the group's flying squadron.
 Other squadrons assigned into the group were the 117th Headquarters, 117th Material Squadron (Maintenance), 177th Combat Support Squadron, and the 177th USAF Dispensary.

-In January 1968, a new crisis, the seizure of the American ship USS Pueblo by North Korean forces, and the 119th was called to active duty.
+January 1968 saw a new crisis, the seizure of the American ship USS Pueblo by North Korean forces, and the 119th was called to active duty.
 In May 1968, the 119th TFS was assigned to the 113th Tactical Fighter Wing, District of Columbia Air National Guard and stationed at Myrtle Beach AFB, South Carolina when the active-duty 354th TFW was deployed to South Korea.
 Group personnel were spread throughout the United States, Taiwan, South Korea, and South Vietnam.
 The 177th TFW was placed in non-operational status.
 The 177th TFG was reformed at Atlantic City airport in June 1969, and returned to New Jersey State control.
 The 119th TFS transitioned into the F-105 "Thunderchief" in 1970.